chandywerks/Net-RCON/README.md

 RCON is typically implemented by game servers to allow servers admins to control their game servers without direct access to the machine the server is running on.

+This module is based on the spec detailed here, https://developer.valvesoftware.com/wiki/Source_RCON_Protocol

 See perldoc for usage details.

 ### INSTALLATION